-- a) Respect the member's rights; - b) Provide adequate information and training to assist the member/family in making informed decisions and choices; - c) Provide a continuum of service options that support the expectations and agreements established through the care plan process; - d) Facilitate access to non-ALTCS services available throughout the community; - e) Educate the member/family on how to report unplanned gaps or other problems with service delivery to the Program Contractor in order that unmet needs can be addressed as quickly as possible. - f) Advocate for the member and/or family/significant others as the need occurs; - g) Allow the member/family to identify their role in interacting with the service system; - h) Provide members with flexible and creative service delivery options; - i) Provide necessary information to providers about any changes in member's functioning to assist the provider in planning, delivering, and monitoring services; - j) Provide coordination across all facets of the service system in order to maximize the efficient use of resources and minimize any negative impact to the member.
+- a) Respect the member's rights; - b) Provide adequate information and training to assist the member/family in making informed decisions and choices: - c) Provide a continuum of service options that support the expectations and agreements established through the care plan process; - d) Facilitate access to non-ALTCS services available throughout the community; - e) Educate the member/family on how to report unplanned gaps or other problems with service delivery to the Program Contractor in order that unmet needs can be addressed as quickly as possible.

+- f) Advocate for the member and/or family/significant others as the need occurs; - g) Allow the member/family to identify their role in interacting with the service system; - h) Provide members with flexible and creative service delivery options; - i) Educate members on their option to choose their spouse as their paid attendant caregiver and the need to consider how that choice may impact eligibility for other publicly funded programs - j) Provide necessary information to providers about any changes in member's functioning to assist the provider in planning, delivering, and monitoring services; - k) Provide coordination across all facets of the service system in order to maximize the efficient use of resources and minimize any negative impact to the member.